Cerebral Palsy Exercises for Adults & Children

 Finding an Exercise Physiologist

-Adults and children with cerebral palsy requiring exercise and dietetic services to help maximise their quality of life can turn to Active Ability.
-A mobile service covering all of Sydney, we provide exercise physiology, physiotherapy, and dietetic services within the disability sector to improve the lives of people with long-term health conditions.
-Our eight years’ experience working with people with disability has given us the knowledge we need to identify and implement personalised solutions for a variety of people facing unique challenges.
-We are registered NDIS providers with accredited exercise physiologists and accredited practicing dietitians on staff.
-For a customised program that meets the individual needs of you or the person you are supporting, contact Active Ability now.
+Adults and children with cerebral palsy requiring exercise and dietetic services to help maximise their quality of life can confidently turn to Active Ability.
+As a mobile service provider, we offer exercise physiology, physiotherapy, and dietetic services for people with disability, mental illness and neurological conditions.
+Since 2014, Active Ability have been providing people with disability access to high quality and expert allied health services to help them achieve their health, wellbeing and functional goals.
+We are registered NDIS providers with accredited exercise physiologists, accredited practicing dietitians and AHPRA registered physiotherapists on staff.
+For a customised program that meets your individual needs – or the needs of someone you are supporting – contact Active Ability now.
 We look forward to working with you to help you feel your best every day.